 We respect the right of our employees to join a union under Uganda Electricity & Allied Workers Union in accordance with applicable labor unions and employment laws.
-As at year end 2019, 414 staff were members of the labour union.
+As at the end of 2020, we had 385 staff were members of the labour union.
 The recognized labour union is party to decision on wages of its members through collective bargaining process.
 There are regular meetings held between management representatives and representatives of the Labour Union.

+i.
 Communication

 Open and transparent communications with staff is critical for the success of our business operations.
 We have put in place various channels through which our employees can communicate to management their positive and negative concerns in the business.
 Employees are further encouraged to communicate innovative ideas which can be explored for the benefit of the business.

 Management also makes it a key part of their role to continuously communicate with employees so as to relay the company's strategy, key business plans and projects, major changes in the company and future actions.
 On top of other staff engagements, management holds roadshows across the business to engage staff on the business priorities.
 This builds trust between management and employees as it offers a platform for active involvement and participation.
+The communication channels include: